 14. Navigating through and around the $10 million individual taxpayer limit.

-The typical taxpayer will fall within the $10 million individual taxpayer cap on Section 1202’s gain exclusion.
+The typical taxpayer will be limited to a $10 million individual taxpayer cap on Section 1202’s gain exclusion.
 Where the value of QSBS is expected to exceed this $10 million limit, the original holder can structure a workaround.
 While in most instances the original purchaser of QSBS must sell the stock in order to take advantage of IRC § 1202, IRC § 1202(h)(2) treats transferees who acquire QSBS by gift or at death as having acquired the stock in the same qualifying manner as the original purchaser.
 The planning opportunity centers around making lifetime gifts of QSBS.
 There isn’t any language in IRC § 1202 that divides the $10 million limitation between transferors and multiple transferees of QSBS, leading to the conclusion the transferor and each transferee by gift of QSBS has a separate $10 million limitation.
 A holder should be able to gift QSBS directly to individuals or to grantor trusts.
 So long as the holder has donative intent, it seems possible that the holder could gift QSBS to family LLCs or grantor retained annuity trusts (GRATs).

 Another workaround is to take advantage of the separate 10X basis limitation.
 IRC § 1202(i) provides that a taxpayer can contribute appreciated property to a C corporation in exchange for the issuance of QSBS, and that (i) the holding period for the QSBS issued in the exchange commences on the date of issuance and (ii) the basis of the QSBS received in the exchange is not less than the fair market value of the property exchanged.
 This provision suggests that a viable planning opportunity is to operate a business as an LLC taxed as a partnership or sole proprietorship until the fair market value of its assets approach $50 million, and then exchange the assets for QSBS in an IRC § 351 incorporation.
-The exchange would result in the taxpayer(s) having an initial basis for Section 1202 gain exclusion calculation purposes approaching $50 million, with the potential Section 1202 exclusion of $500 million.
+The exchange would result in the taxpayer(s) having an initial basis for Section 1202 gain exclusion calculation purposes approaching $50 million, with the potential aggregate Section 1202 exclusion of $500 million.
 Assuming the contributed property had a zero tax basis, the first $50 million in gain would be excluded from the benefit of Section 1202’s gain exclusion.

 The exchange of appreciated LLC assets for QSBS can occur as a result of a conversion of an LLC to a C corporation under state law or the filing of a check-the-box election by the LLC.
 Although operating the business initially in partnership form increases the potential Section 1202 gain exclusion, the fact that the five-year holding period doesn’t commence until the exchange can be a critical negative factor.